jsa2/azdevops-cert/readme.md

 - If you want to run the example on windows declare variables in the script as windows variables "$varname=" and ensure you can refer to Openssl commands directly from cli
   - line-break is \ whereas in Powershell `

+### Running in Cloud shell
+- Just like in the prerequisites, run the CLI commands in bash shell access the cloud shell script [here](cloudShell.md) (The scripts are essentially the same, but with Cloud Shell you need to do forced device flow login, to ensure Az Devops picks up the credentials)

 ## CLI Script
 Ensure you have set the default devops organization, and have updated the AZ CLI ``AZ CLI upgrade``
 ```bash